Sameeryadav12/Voice_Assistant/docs/PERFORMANCE.md

 ## 📚 Conclusion

 Performance optimization is an ongoing process.
-Regular monitoring, profiling, and optimization will ensure the Sigma Voice Assistant remains responsive and efficient.
+Regular monitoring, profiling, and optimization will ensure the Jarvis Voice Assistant remains responsive and efficient.

 **Key Takeaways:**
 - **Monitor performance metrics** regularly